shiyanlee/synapse_CATMAID/README.md

+Data Used : Lab-Traced Synapse Annotations from neuron skeletons and designated cubes From : CATMAID

 ### Purpose
 -	With pymaid, this pipeline identifies precise locations of synapse features: T-bar, presynaptic neuron, and postsynaptic neuron coordinates, without requiring the relevant neurons to be skeletonized in CATMAID.
 -	It integrates steps of data validation when clustering to ensure connectors (T-bars) and their corresponding partners are accurately represented within a bounding box.
 -	With customizable options to handle irregular dataset distributions, the pipeline prepares compact bounding box datasets to optimise training efficiency while minimising computational overhead.

 ### 🚩**What was the problem and why is it important**
-Ground truth annotations of neuronal structures are not only valuable for connectome reconstruction but also critical for training machine learning models in neuron segmentations.
-However, this is greatly distinctive in the context of synapse detection.
 Segmenting a neuron is challenging due to its complex trajectory across the tissue layers, while identifying a synapse is complicated by the variable cues at the presynaptic and postsynaptic site required for accurate classification.
 In high-resolution EM images of the Drosophila brain, synapses are identified by darkly stained active zone proteins known as the T bar, alongside the postsynaptic density (PSD) complex which often appears as a ‘teeth-like’ structure.
 One of the challenges in developing synapse detection model is to distinguish synapses from other electron-dense organelles and artefacts.
 Additionally, the extremely thin slices captured with FIB-SEM implicates that the presynaptic and postsynaptic features may be captured at slightly different planes and distances, with variability across synapses.
 This inconsistency introduces unique perspectives on the synaptic structure, highlighting the inherent 3D complexity that complicates automated detection.
 The ability to automatically detect synapses not only reduces the labor-intensive effort required to annotate volumetric data but also provides a valuable dataset for uncovering the implications of learning and memory in Drosophila through the quantification of synapses.

 ### ⚔️**Our approach and how problems can be overcome.**